 A great historical timeline of the mountain can be found at Pikes Peak, America's Mountain.

-Not a problem, unless you are on a diet!
+Provisions: Not a problem, unless you are on a diet!

-1. The first opportunity to refill/refuel is at the Crystal Reservoir Visitor Center at Mile 12/Km 19 (fudge, candy, chips, gatorade and water).
+1. The first opportunity to refill/refuel is at the Crystal Reservoir Visitor Center at Mile 12/Km 19 (fudge, candy, chips, gatorade, and water).
 Minimal “healthy options,” but the fudge is good, trust us!

 2. The Glen Cove Inn at Mile 17.5/Km 28 will have everything you need, from water to a full meal.

-You will enter and/or pass through four of the six life zones on your climb.
+Climate Zones: You will enter and/or pass through four of the six life zones on your climb.
 These life zones are generally defined in part by the plants and animals inhabiting them, and due to the length of this ascent, the flora and fauna do change drastically throughout the climb.
 The four climate zones you’ll experience along the way to summiting Pikes Peak are: the Foothills Zone, the Motane Zone, the Sub-Alpine Zone, and finally the Alpine Zone.
 An in-depth explanation of each of these four life zones can be found here.

 On my second climb day in Colorado, I ascended Mt.
 Evans (14,130') and was having serious processing and cognitive issues above 13,000'/3,962m, but those problems were not as bad my fourth Colorado climb day when I tackled Pikes.

-The weather associated with Pikes Peak cycling can change in an instant on the mountain (as on so many other summits that approach this height) and it can snow at the top, even during the summer!
-We have done the Pikes Peak bike climb twice: First in September, 2014 -- we reached the top in decent weather, but after spending 30 minutes or so in the Visitor Center (three cheeseburgers and a donut take some time, after all!), the weather had turned and we encountered fairly significant snowfall on the ride (in a car, thankfully) down the first few thousand feet from the top.
+Weather: The weather associated with Pikes Peak cycling can change in an instant on the mountain (as on so many other summits that approach this height) and it can snow at the top, even during the summer!
+We have done the Pikes Peak bike climb twice: First in September 2014 when we reached the top in decent weather, but after spending 30 minutes or so in the Visitor Center (three cheeseburgers and a donut take some time, after all!), the weather had turned and we encountered fairly significant snowfall on the ride (in a car, thankfully) down the first few thousand feet from the top.
 Fast forward to August 9, 2015.
 The wind chill had been 35F/1.66c at the top in the afternoon of August 8th.
 We had no support on this one, and stocked up on thermals (tights/jacket/vest), windbreaker, thermal jersey, all the extremity coverings money can buy and one big backpack.
 Problem was. . . the weather didn’t change, so the five pounds of clothing packed up (and packed down) was not necessary.
-We had perfect weather for our climb in August, 2017.
+We had perfect weather for our climb in August 2017.

 You can get some great weather or . . .

 However, we strongly encourage you to always assume the worst at the top.
-Check the 48 hour weather forecast via National Weather Service - Pikes Peak Summit and also the current comparison of Manitou Springs to Pikes Peak Summit offered by the Cog Railway - Weather Comparison.
+Check the 48 hour weather forecast via National Weather Service - Pikes Peak Summit, and also the current comparison of Manitou Springs to Pikes Peak Summit offered by the Cog Railway - Weather Comparison.

 . . . not so great weather . . .